 Early in our marriage my wife, Bobbie, said it to me this way: “I just want to know that, even though you’re busy, once in a while you stop and think about me.”

 Okay, you might be thinking, but what should my wife do for me?
-That’s a fair question, but the answer is sobering.
+That’s a fair question.
+But the answer is sobering.
 This Old Testament admonition says absolutely nothing about your wife’s job.
 She’s given no direction at all.
 But this is where the reciprocity part comes in.
 When you make her happiness your priority, your wife finds herself compelled to make you happy.

 Doing everything you can do during this first year to make your wife happy is not just an unselfish act of martyrdom.
 Having a contented wife will make an immense difference in your own happiness.

-Though it’s not always the case, unhappy, nagging, contentious, quarrelsome wives are often marred to overly busy, non-responsive, preoccupied, self-absorbed husbands.
+Though it’s not always the case, unhappy, nagging, contentious, quarrelsome wives are often married to overly busy, non-responsive, preoccupied, self-absorbed husbands.
 And, by trial and error, these wives have learned that the only way to get their husbands’ attention is to do something annoying.

 Decide to make the next twelve months the most important year of your life.